confluentinc/event-streaming-patterns/docs/event/schema-on-read.md

 1. When the sequencing matters between events of different types and all those different event types are put into a single stream.
 For example, consider a banking use case where first a customer opens an account, then gets approval, then makes a deposit, etc. Put these heterogeneous [Event](../events/event.md) types into the same stream, allowing the [Event Streaming Platform](../event-stream/event-streaming-platform.md) maintain event ordering and allowing any consuming [Event Processor](../event-processing/event-processor.md) and [Event Sinks](../event-sink/event-sink.md) [deserialize the events](../event/event-deserializer.md) as needed.

-2. When there are different versions of the same schema type, and the reader chooses which version to apply to a given event.
+2. When there are different versions of the same schema type, and the reader wants to choose which version to apply to a given event.

 3. When unstructured data is written into an [Event Stream](../event-stream/event-stream.md), and the reader then applies whichever schema it wants.